zhaofeng-shu33/info-clustering-research/paper/README.md

 ## experiment table file
 The experiment 1 table tex file is named as `compare_3.tex`.
-First you need to generate the table, see [utility](https://github.com/zhaofeng-shu33/principal_sequence_of_partition/tree/master/utility) for detail; then copy the generated file to current build directory.
+First you need to generate the table, see the subdirectory **data clustering** for detail; then copy the generated file to current build directory.

 ```shell
 mkdir -p build